finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var scope = scope_example;  // string | The scope of the portfolio.
             var code = code_example;  // string | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio. var propertyKeys = new List<string>(); // List<string> | The property keys of the properties to delete.
 These must take the format              {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
-Each property must be from the 'Portfolio' domain. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to delete the properties. (optional)
+Each property must be from the 'Portfolio' domain. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to delete time-variant properties. (optional)

             try
             {